awwaiid/thelackthereof/Correspondence_College_of_Codecraft.md

 == How do I apply? ==

 Please send an email to awwaiid@thelackthereof.org describing your interests and current level of knowledge.
 Provide us with enough information to get a feel for your level of commitment.
 We will evaluate your application and decide within two weeks if we are an appropriate match for one another.

-You may, of course, also send your application via post to:

-  Brock Wilcox
-  The Lack Thereof Correspondence College of Coding 2130 P Street NW #509
-  Washington, DC 20037

 == How much does it cost? ==